-It’s Salad Season… typically I do not frequent fast-food restaurants, but Chic-fil-A’s chicken salad was the exception to my long-standing rule.
-When they removed it from the menu I decided to see if I could reproduce the recipe and make as good or better.
-The key to maximize flavor is to process or grate combined ingredients as fine as possible.
+It is Salad Season… typically I do not frequent fast-food restaurants, but Chic-fil-A’s chicken salad was the exception to my long-standing rule.
+When they removed it from the menu I decided to see if I could reproduce the recipe and make it as good or better.
+The key to maximize flavor is to use fresh ingredients processed or grated as fine as possible.

 - 2 cooked chicken breasts (about 10 ounces), chopped fine